-2: When should you pray?
+When might you pray?

 It sounds pretty basic but there are a number of options.
 It's not that one is right and others are wrong, but that all are possible so perhaps you need either to ring the changes or to follow all of them.
 Here are some obvious options.